-Making decisions for children with disability, autism and other additional needs
+Making decisions for children with disability, autism or other additional needs

 Being a parent involves making important decisions to help your child thrive.

-If your child has disability, developmental delay, autism or other additional needs, you might need to make important decisions at certain milestones – for example, when your child is first diagnosed, starts preschool or school, or gains access to the National Disability Insurance Scheme (NDIS).
+If your child has disability, autism or other additional needs including developmental delay, you might need to make important decisions at certain milestones – for example, when your child is first diagnosed, starts preschool or school, or gains access to the National Disability Insurance Scheme (NDIS).

 At these times, it’s good to have a decision-making process.
 This will help you:

 - make informed decisions

 - make decisions in the best interests of your child

 - feel more confident about making future decisions.

 Here are four steps to making a good decision: